thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **getObjectAccessToken**
 > Token getObjectAccessToken(getObjectAccessTokenRequest)

-  Version: 9.0.0.cl or later   Gets an authentication token that provides access to a specific metadata object.
-By default, the token obtained from ThoughtSpot remains valid for 5 mins.
-You can generate the token for a user by providing a `username` and `password`, or by using the cluster’s `secret key` (for [Trusted authentication](https://developers.thoughtspot.com/docs/?pageid=trusted-auth#trusted-auth-enable)).
-To generate a `secret_key` on your cluster, the administrator must enable **Trusted authentication** in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: When both `password` and `secret_key` are included in the API request,  `password` takes precedence.
-If Multi-Factor Authentication (MFA) is enabled on your instance, the API login request with basic authentication (`username`  and `password` ) returns an error.
-You can switch to token-based authentication with  `secret_key`  or contact ThoughtSpot Support for assistance.  #### Just-in-time provisioning  For just-in-time user creation and provisioning, define the following attributes:  * `auto_create` * `username` * `display_name` * `email` * `group_identifiers`  Set `auto_create` to `True` if the user is not available in ThoughtSpot.
-If the user already exists in ThoughtSpot and the `auto_create` parameter is set to `true`, the API call will update user properties like display name, email and group assignment.
-For more information, see [Just-in-time provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning).
-To add a new user and assign privileges, you need `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege is required.  #### Important point to note All options in the token creation APIs changing the content in ThoughtSpot will do so during the token creation and not when the token is being used for authentication.
+  Version: 9.0.0.cl or later   Generates an authentication token that provides access to a specific metadata object.
+This object list is intersected with the list of objects the user is allowed to access via group membership.
+For more information, see [Object security](https://docs.thoughtspot.com/cloud/latest/security-data-object#object_security).  #### Usage guidelines  You can generate a token for a user by providing a `username` and `password`, or by using the `secret_key` generated for your instance.
+To generate a `secret_key`, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/trusted-auth-secret-key) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: * When both `password` and `secret_key` are included in the API request, `password` takes precedence. * If [Multi-Factor Authentication (MFA)](https://docs.thoughtspot.com/cloud/latest/authentication-local-mfa) is enabled on your instance, the API login request with `username` and `password` returns an error.
+You can switch to token-based authentication with `secret_key` or contact ThoughtSpot Support for assistance.
+The token obtained from ThoughtSpot is valid for 5 minutes by default.
+You can configure the token expiration time as required.  #### Just-in-time provisioning  For [just-in-time user creation and provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning), specify the following attributes in the API request:  * `auto_create` * `username` * `display_name` * `email` * `group_identifiers`  Set `auto_create` to `true` if the user is not available in ThoughtSpot.
+If the user already exists in ThoughtSpot and the `auto_create` parameter is set to `true`, user properties such as display name, email, and group assignment will be updated.
+To add a new user and assign privileges, the `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege is required.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege is required.  #### Important point to note  All options in the token creation APIs that define user access to data in ThoughtSpot will take effect during token creation, not when the token is used for authentication.
 For example, `auto_create:true` will create the user when the authentication token is created.

 ### Example